 Making Christ-Centered Homes a Priority

 This devotion offers families profound spiritual benefits and brings grace to all who seek His Heart.
 What families need to counter the challenges of our world is grace that flows from the Heart of Christ.
-One of the most striking words shared to St. Margaret Mary from Jesus in the 1670’s were, “Behold this Heart, which has loved so much but has received nothing but coldness, indifference, and ingratitude in return.”
+One of the most striking words shared to St. Margaret Mary from Jesus in the 1670s was, “Behold this Heart, which has loved so much but has received nothing but coldness, indifference, and ingratitude in return.”

 The real question is, what is our response towards Jesus?